 Add Cool Tones

-Cool tones are thought to promote relaxation, but if painting your entire living room feels daunting, hang a large-scale painting instead.
+Cool tones are thought to promote relaxation.
 Add accent pieces with equally cool tones to promote a serene feeling of tranquility.
-In addition to the calming colors, these floor-to-ceiling works of art feature intricate designs to captivate any onlooker.
+In addition to the calming colors, these floor-to-ceiling drapes keep the cozy feelings in.

 Less Can Be More

+Instead of purchasing several items to create a peaceful atmosphere, keep in mind that less is more.
 In a neutral space, one plant can be enough to create a zen living room.
 This gray-and-white room is transformed with a single fiddle leaf fig plant in the corner.
-Its green leaves are bright and soothing and keeps the room full of life.
+Its green leaves are bright and soothing and keep the room full of life.
 Restrained décor creates a simple palette that feels open and soothing.

 Select a Simple Color Palette